 Always wait for around 24 hours before washing to allow the print work to lock well.

 The heat press is an excellent way to start a t-shirt printing business.
 It is economical for a startup as well as for printing fewer numbers of t-shirts.
 Heat presses can print a large number of t-shirts too.

 The above steps and tips are crucial for successful fabric printing using heat press.
-Now you can enjoy heat pressing.
+Hope you can enjoy heat pressing now.